Data migration#

 sudo yum reinstall -y $PKG

-sudo systemctl start plixer_flow_collector
+sudo systemctl restart scrutinizer

 3. Log in to the web interface and verify that all configuration data and user preferences have been successfully migrated.